-Another feature of the charger is remote temperature compensation, which keeps the batteries from getting under- or over-charged.
-TEMPERATURE COMPENSATION ONLY OCCURS WHEN USING A TEMPERATURE PROBE.
-The red LED on the front of the charger will be off when using a functional temperature probe.
-If the LED is on, either a temperature probe is not being used, or the temperature probe is working improperly.
+Another feature of the charger is temperature compensation, which keeps the batteries from getting under- or over-charged.
+The red LED on the front of the charger will be off when the temperature probe is functioning.
+If the LED is on, the on board temperature probe is not working properly.